It isn’t only brick and mortar companies that have an impact on the physical world around them.

 In the end, a good host-customer relationship should go beyond taking your money.
 So look to work with suppliers who want to lift people up and who are really trying to make a difference in the world—whether that’s through charitable donations, sponsoring various programs or promoting the work of their customers.

-Ready to buy a domain and website from a company that gives a shit?
-Discover your ideal Rebel hosting package now and save 70% on your first year.
+*Ready to buy a domain and website from a company that gives a shit?
+Discover your ideal Rebel hosting package now and save 50% on select packages.